 I saw a post on Facebook that was emotional, moving, and very inspirational.
 It included a video of a condor that was being released into the wild.
-The video in the post had over 3.8 million views and said the bird had lived for years in a zoo.
+The video in the post now has over 19 million views and says the bird had lived for years in a zoo.
 It was unclear as to why it was in the zoo, but the release back into the environment in which it had been created to live was awe-inspiring.

 The video ran for about six minutes.
 For almost four and a half of those, the condor stood at the edge of a canyon, turning alternatively from the freedom before it and the group of people who had released it and were recording this moving scene.
 The bird stretched and flapped its wings as though it were unsure as to whether or not it was truly capable of flight.
 As the bird neared its takeoff, inspirational music began which set the mood for the moment that the bird finally leapt into the air and soared into freedom.
 The crowd burst into cheers as the freed condor took its first flight, the orchestra climaxed to a powerful crescendo of victorious strains, and the condor cautiously celebrated its first moments of freedom by circling over the canyon for thirty five seconds before coming to land on a rock on an opposing hillside.
 The cameras then alternated from a panoramic shot of other condors soaring over the canyon and a zoomed in shot of the newly released captive stretching its wings on the rock on which it had landed.
 My emotions were stirred as I watched.